 Emergency and Other Grants

-USP offers two types of Emergency Grants for students that:
+USP offers Emergency Grants for students that:

 - Are not receiving federal Financial Aid and loans;

 Emergency grants do not have to be paid back and students apply through an online application.
 Students are awarded based on need and on a first-come first-served basis.
 The application is posted by the sixth week of each semester.
 Students can only receive each emergency grant one time per academic year.
 The housing emergency grant is intended for extenuating housing-related costs whereas the general emergency grant is intended for extenuating food security, medical, dental, computer, and other unforeseen emergencies.

 The general grant is awarded for up to $600 and housing grant for up to $800.